 The credit amount is typically 50%, 20%, or 10% of contributions made to qualified retirement accounts such as a 401(k), 4013(b), 457(b), traditional or Roth IRAs.

 For tax year 2023, the maximum contribution amount that qualifies for this credit is $2,000 for individuals, and $4,000 for married couples filing jointly, bringing the maximum credit to $1,000 for individuals and $2,000 for those filing jointly.
 Rollover contributions don’t qualify for this credit.

 Start saving today with a Roth or Traditional IRA.

 Aside from contributing to a traditional 401(k) account, there are other ways to reduce taxable income while putting money away for the future.

-• 403(b) Plans: A 403(b) plan is a retirement plan that select employees may qualify for, such as employees of public schools and tax-exempt organizations, and certain ministers.
+403(b) Plans: A 403(b) plan applies to employees of public schools and tax-exempt organizations, and certain ministers.
 Employees with 403(b) plans can contribute some of their salary to the plan, as can their employer.
 As with a traditional 401(k) plan, the participant doesn’t need to pay income tax on any allowable contributions, earnings, or gains until they begin to withdraw from the plan.